0lswitcher/nixfiles/README.md

 ### Yo, welcome to my NixOS configuration files.
 Below I've included details for the structure of this directory so you can have a better idea of what you're looking at.

+> [!WARNING]
+> This repository is under heavy construction atm since im adding nix-bootstrap.sh functionality, hang tight and things will clean up soon.
+Updating this README will come last.
+Look forward to it!
+Cool things to come.

 Each name is a seperate machine within my homelab using NixOS as its operating system.

 > Minimal is a slimmer `configuration.nix` that serves as a good starting point.